 Practical Tools Based on Scientific Findings

 John has over 25 years experience in the practical application of scientific findings to helping couples transform their relationships into a secure and satisfying intimate partnerships.
-He has developed practical tools to help couples resolve emotional blocks, heal old wounds, tame inner triggers, and overcome insecurities.
+Integrating the most efficacious state-of-art clinical approaches with his own extensive experience working with couples, he has developed practical tools to help partners resolve emotional blocks, heal old wounds, tame inner triggers, and overcome insecurities.
 John helps partners to effectively do this healing with each other.
 Traditional therapy has largely missed utilizing the enormous power couples have to co-heal their own blocks and reactive cycles.

 As a coach, John is dedicated to giving you the tools you need to shift the patterns of reactivity that keep a relationship stuck in negative feelings.
 His approach utilizes the most recent findings on what increases couples satisfaction and decreases reactivity.
 He shows you methods to successfully work out issues together as a team — and communicate in ways that help you feel more connected, accepted and valued by one another.
 In terms of attachment science, this is called secure functioning.
 But you don’t have to have a scientific background to benefit from the simple tools you will learn to turn an insecure, reactive pattern of relating into a secure, happy connection.

 The approach found in typical marriage counseling still misses this vital methodology.
 Traditional couples therapy is just beginning to recognize the significance of findings from neurobiology and attachment research, and largely has not yet put this information to practical use in helping couples.
 This new, science-based approach is just beginning to show up in but a handful of educational institutes and training programs for therapists.